wp-plugins/google-drive-embedder/readme.txt

 **This plugin requires that you also install the free (or premium) version of the popular [Google Apps Login](http://wp-glogin.com/wpgoogleappslogin) plugin**

-Now displays many file types such as PDF, Word DOC, ZIP etc plus native Google docs (Spreadsheet, Drawing, etc).
+Displays many file types such as PDF, Word DOC, ZIP etc plus native Google docs (Spreadsheet, Drawing, etc).
+Step through a list of your Drive files or search to find the one you're looking for.

 Choose from: